Hiding in the Shadows

 The Beginning of Questioning Everything I Was Taught

-Around the same time, my partner stumbled upon Philip Wollen’s famous debate “Animals Should Be Off the Menu” .
+Around the same time, my partner stumbled upon Philip Wollen’s famous debate, “Animals Should Be Off the Menu” .
 It moved him so much that he later sent it to me, and it stirred something in me too.
+It was as though the walls of what we’d both grown up believing began to crack.

-For the first time, we both began to truly reflect on the things we’d grown up accepting, the traditions we’d never thought to question.
-We asked ourselves: What does it mean to live in a way that truly aligns with our values?
-Especially our love and respect for animals.
-That’s when we decided to explore a vegan lifestyle – not as a trend, not even for health, but as a way of choosing compassion where we could.
+For the first time, we began to truly reflect on the things we’d grown up accepting, the traditions we’d inherited without reflection, and the habits that didn’t align with what we felt in our hearts.
+That’s when we decided to explore a vegan lifestyle – not as a fad, not even for health, but as a way of choosing compassion where we could.

 Growing up with pets, I always saw animals as individuals – with quirks, feelings, and their own little ways of showing love.
 That connection made it impossible to turn away from what I’d seen.